- System updates might have accidentally deleted Microsoft Office on Windows 10?

 - Click on the Change option at the top.

 - This will open the Microsoft Office Repair wizard.

-Quick Repair – First select this option and click on the Repair button.
-This will fix most of the issue quickly without requiring an internet connection.
+Quick Repair – This should fix most of the issues quickly without requiring an internet connection.

-Online Repair – If Quick Repair did not work, try this option.
-It can fix all the issues but takes a little while to complete.
-It also requires you to have an internet connection.
+Online Repair – If Quick Repair did not work, this option should work for all the issues, but it takes a little while to complete.
+It also requires you to have an Internet connection.

 - Once the repair is complete, reboot your computer.

 - Press Windows Key + R, type winword, and press OK to check.
 If the repair was successful, you should be able to open your Word app now.

 - Type Restore in the search box and click on Create a Restore Point option.